The Emergence of Decentralized Finance

 - The biggest impact of the new decentralized model will be the inclusiveness it will bring to the people, by bringing wider global access to financial services.
 Fintechs are & will continue to play a pivotal role in this endeavor.
 Anyone with an internet connection and/or a smartphone can access financial services.
 A Hedge Fund Manager at a Top financial firm in the U.S or a farmer in a remote region of Africa will have the same level access.
 Barriers like wealth to invest, distance from functioning economies & lack of documentation would diminish.

 - Removal of intermediaries will be the other big advantage of the new model.
 The remittance services will become much cheaper for the global population especially for people living overseas and have to send money home regularly.
 According to the World Bank report, the global average remittance fees is around 7% significantly higher than the G-20 objective of 5% & and the UN Sustainable goal target of 3%.
-International money transfer Apps like Xoom, TransferWise & WorldRemit are some of the examples of the remittance services who are making cheaper & faster overseas remittances possible.
+International money transfer Apps like Xoom, TransferWise & WorldRemit are some of the examples of the remittance services that are making cheaper & faster overseas remittances possible.

 - Major improvement in the Privacy & Security of consumer data.
 Decentralized finance does not require the validation of a central authority to transact securely.
 A malicious actor won’t be able to steal anything as long as the clients have control of their private key.
 While in the centralized system, clients’ information resides on a central server at a single physical location which can be a target of repeated & reinforced malicious attacks.

-- Immutability of the decentralized networks gives it the ability to defy any shutdown attempts by anyone.
-In countries with poor governance & authoritarianism, the governments use the central authority to financially censor their citizens by freezing accounts, removing funds, denying access to payment systems etc. The citizens can use the decentralized financial system to protect their wealth & lifelong savings.
+- The immutability of the decentralized networks gives it the ability to defy any shutdown attempts by anyone.
+In countries with poor governance & authoritarianism, the governments use the central authority to financially censor their citizens by freezing accounts, removing funds, denying access to payment systems, etc. The citizens can use the decentralized financial system to protect their wealth & lifelong savings.
 The most glaring example in this regard is Venezuela, where runaway hyperinflation resulted in a complete loss of trust in the country’s fiat currency, caused a recession, evaporated people’s savings & increased crime rate resulting from a sky-high unemployment rate of 39%.
 Venezuelans have turned to decentralized digital currencies like Bitcoin, Dash & others trading on exchanging them on peer-to-peer (P2P) market places like LocalBitcoins (chart above).

 - The simplicity of use is the greatest convenience that the decentralized financial services have brought to people.
 The Plug & Play apps on your smartphone let you use the services intuitively without the complexity & time-consuming constraints of the centralized system.
 The decentralized system would allow a woman in China to receive a loan from an online lending platform in the U.S to invest in a business in India while paying off her debt at home, through All-in-one interoperable apps.